 La Jolla is easily one of our favorite places in San Diego.
 This charming seaside town is full of art galleries and breathtaking beaches and coves.
 Besides being a gorgeous coastal town there’s also a great dining and drinking scene here and incredible outdoor activities from water sports to hiking or golfing at Torrey Pines that all make this one of the best sites to visit in San Diego.

-Nearby attractions include Torrey Pines State Park, the golf course at Torrey Pines, art museums and galleries, shopping, dining, and casual water sports.
+Nearby attractions, in addition to all the cool things to do in La Jolla, include Torrey Pines State Park, the golf course at Torrey Pines, art museums and galleries, shopping, dining, and casual water sports.
 One of our favorite things to do here is visit the Children’s Pool beach where the sea lions bask in the sun and Sunny Jim’s Cave that opens up to the ocean.

 $$ La Jolla Cove Hotel & Suites